A Bible Study by Jack Kelley

 It was forbidden for Jews to speak God’s actual name except for once a year on Yom Kippur when it was spoken 10 times.
 After the Temple was destroyed, the Yom Kippur ceremony changed and the name of God ceased to be used and was eventually lost.
-So no one alive today knows God’s name, and it probably hasn’t been spoken on Earth for about 1700 years.
+No one alive today knows God’s real name, and it probably hasn’t been spoken on Earth for about 1700 years.
 But that’s not necessarily a bad thing.
-Philippians 2:9-11 says that Jesus, or if you prefer the Hebrew, Yeshua is now the name above all names.
+Philippians 2:9-11 says that Jesus, or if you prefer the Hebrew, Yeshua, is now the name above all names.

 Therefore God exalted him to the highest place and gave him the name that is above every name, that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tongue confess that Jesus Christ is Lord, to the glory of God the Father.